mbartnett/mbartnett/README.md

 # Howdy, I'm Michael Bartnett 👋🏼

-I'm an experienced developer, designer, and strategist with a focus in the media, technology, and entertainment landscapes.
+I'm an experienced developer, designer, and strategist with a focus in the media, education, and entertainment landscapes.
 I recently completed a full stack web development certification from the Univeristy of Texas at Austin.
 I'm skilled in full stack web development, graphic design, project management, and digital marketing.

 ## 🚀 Skills